themiszamani/B2SAFE-B2STAGE-Training/07b-Working-with-PIDs_epicclient.md

 We can get some information on the data from the resolver.
 We can retrieve the data object itself via the web-browser.

+[//]: # "Does wget need to explaining?
+It is mentioned here without"
+[//]: # "context.
+Not sure how well the target audiance understands"
+[//]: " "the usage of wget."
 **Download the file via the resolver.
 Try to use *wget* when working remotely on our training machine.**

 **How is the data stored when downloading via the browser and how via *wget*?**